brh55/botkit-discord/readme.md

 ```
 ### Example Projects
 - [Magic-8 Ball](https://github.com/brh55/discord-magic-8-ball)
+- [Pokedex](https://github.com/brh55/pokedex-discord-bot) - Work in progress, but allows users to search for Pokemon through a  Pokedex bot, read the [written tutorial](https://medium.com/@HimBrandon/discord-pok%C3%A9dex-chatbot-tutorial-part-1-b003b7decb5e)
 - [Glitch Examples](https://glitch.com/@glitch/discord)
+    - [Starter Kit for Glitch](https://glitch.com/~starter-discord) - Quickly deploy a Discord bot with easy to follow step-by-step instructions
+    - [Gritty Bot](https://glitch.com/~grittybot) - Using Giphy and sports API integration to provide fun and witty interactions
+    - [Bizbot](https://glitch.com/~bizbot-discord) - Uses Google Sheets to customize your bot, providing a easy way to allow people to contribute stuff to your bot without giving them access to the code

 Refer to [Botkit documentation](https://botkit.ai/docs/) to utilize all of the other Botkit features.